flunderpero/klar/bootstrap4/the_book.md

     Venus
 end

-use Planet.* -- Bring all enum variants into the current scope.
+use Planet::* -- Bring all enum variants into the current scope.

 fn main():
     let planet = Earth(15) -- Remember: Enum variants are visible automatically.